facorread/segregation/README.md

 NVidia recommends 64-bit compilation using `--machine 64`.
 Memory in CUDA devices is addressed using 64 bits, and size_t is 64 bits long, but registers are 32 bits long; shared memory alignment and banks are 32 bits too.
 In order to optimize memory bandwidth, prefer arrays of `unsigned char` (8 bits), `unsigned short` (16 bits) or `unsigned int` (32 bits) indices over arrays of pointers.

 `cuRAND` is better and more complete than `thrust` for random numbers.

+Do not use `size_t` AKA `unsigned long long`.
+The CUDA Toolkit has a well hidden bug that affects arithmetic operations on size_t values.
+The bug has been reported on 2017/02/22.